hphelion/documentation/devplatform/1.2/windows/windows_custom_buildpacks.md

 ---
 <!--PUBLISHED-->

-# HP Helion 1.2 Development Platform Preview: Deploying Windows Applications with the IIS Buildpack
+# HP Helion 1.2 Development Platform: Deploying Windows Applications with the IIS Buildpack
 <span style="font-size:70%">*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*</span>

 A **Buildpack** is a collection of scripts that specify what frameworks and runtimes are to be deployed with an application.